 - Medically assisted cocaine detox is done under 24/7 care from medical professionals who may prescribe pharmaceutical agents that will reduce withdrawal symptoms

 - Detoxing at home may be possible but poses challenges that may be difficult to overcome

 If you or a loved one struggle with cocaine addiction, help is available.
-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can address a substance use disorder and any co-occurring mental health disorders.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can address a substance use disorder and any co-occurring mental health disorders.
 Take the first step toward a healthier future by calling today.